Synergy concept: Types of synergies, reasons, and synergy examples

 Synergy is a concept that the combined value and performance of two companies after their integration will increase compared to the sum of the separate entities.

 In other words, if company A, worth $200 million, acquires company B, worth $50 million, and if their combined value grows to $290 million, the merger results in a synergy of $40 million.
-The value of the combined firm is obviously more valuable and profitable than when two firms operate separately.
+The value of the combined firm is obviously higher and more profitable than when two firms operate separately.

 By achieving synergies, merged firms can profit by realizing results such as increased revenue and market share, a reduced tax burden, or combined technology.